 The ability to understand and translate complex passages of Greek text is at the core of the syllabus.
 Students are also required to analyse and draw conclusions from prescribed passages of ancient literature.
 The IB syllabus foregrounds an appreciation of culture and context and requires this to be included in extended writing more formally.
-Students complete a source-based research dossier, which allows them to explore an area of the Greek world that really appeals to them.
+Students complete a source-based research dossier, which allows them to explore an area of the Greek world that really appeals to them, while Higher Level students also produce an original piece of their written Greek.

-- Paper 1 (Unseen Translation) 1h30 mins (Higher Level) / 1h15 mins (Standard Level) - Paper 2 (Literature) 2h (Higher Level) / 1h30 mins (Standard Level) - Research Dossier internally assessed
+- Paper 1 Unseen Translation (1h30mins)

+- Paper 2 Literature (1h30mins)

+- Research Dossier internally assessed

+- Composition (HL only) internally assessed